-Publicly Available vs. Restricted Parking
+Public vs. Private Parking

-As noted in Figure 4, a majority of the on-street and off-street spaces are available to the public, meaning that they are not restricted to particular users.
-Spaces that are restricted to designated users only (typically privately held) are not publicly available, such as customer-only or employee-only parking.
-Figure 6 depicts the location of both publicly available and restricted parking.
-There is a substantial amount of public parking supply, both on- and off-street, in the core of Belmont Center.
+As noted in Figure 4, a majority of the on-street and off-street spaces are available for public use, meaning that they are not restricted by use; for example, employee-only parking.
+Figure 6 depicts the location of both public and private parking.
+There is a substantial amount of public parking supply both on- and off-street in the core of Belmont Center.